REVIEW

 respect for the white man they had imagined than the black man that eventually

-have been told and perhaps experienced the 'magic
+have been told and perhaps experienced the 'magic' of the systematic

 of the feat of documentation which made it possible to develop fully what their

-It is this culture of documentation that we unfortunately lack in Africa, and the
+this culture of documentation that we unfortunately lack in Africa, and

 lack-lustre growth rate of our development is certainly not because there is paucity